NickSchweitzer/Collections/Docs/Reference/TheCodingMonkey.Collections.Sort/BubbleSort-1.md

 ## Remarks

-More information about QuickSort can be found at https://en.wikipedia.org/wiki/Bubble_sort or https://exceptionnotfound.net/bubble-sort-csharp-the-sorting-algorithm-family-reunion/
+More information about QuickSort can be found at [Wikipedia](https://en.wikipedia.org/wiki/Bubble_sort) or [this blog post](https://exceptionnotfound.net/bubble-sort-csharp-the-sorting-algorithm-family-reunion/).

 ## See Also